rusticlion/Manastorm/manastorm_codebase_dump.md

     -- Now draw all menu text ON TOP of everything else

-    -- Draw title with a magical glow effect local titleY = screenHeight * 0.25
+    -- Draw title with a magical glow effect and outline local titleY = screenHeight * 0.25
     local titleScale = 4
     local titleText = "MANASTORM"